NEW POSITIONS AVAILABLE (2020/2021)!!

 The University of Konstanz and the Max Planck Society are committed to increasing the number of individuals with disabilities in their workforce and therefore we encourage applications from such qualified individuals.
 Furthermore, we seek to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.
 We offer extensive support to help researchers balance professional and home life, including assistance with childcare and support of the elderly, and flexibility in how employees arrange working hours.
 For details see http://www.mpg.de/equal_opportunities.

 For further information regarding this position please contact Iain Couzin email@example.com.

-This position is available immediately, and will be open until filled.
-To apply please send an email to Iain Couzin (Director) email@example.com, including a statement of interest (including possible research directions) and CV in PDF format.
+These positions are available immediately, and will be open until filled.
+To apply please send an email to Iain Couzin (Director) firstname.lastname@example.org, including a statement of interest (including possible research directions) and CV in PDF format.